 Relief from Chronic Facial Pain & Headaches

 You may spend most of your life unaware of the important little triangular-shaped joints located in front of your ears.
-Under normal conditions, they join your lower jaw and temporal bone, allowing your mouth to open and close easily.
+Under normal conditions, these temporomandibular joints (or TMJs) join your lower jaw and temporal bone, allowing your mouth to open and close easily.
 However, stress or an improper bite can cause the joints to dysfunction, exposing nerve endings to create pain.
 The resulting TMJ disorder, or TMD, can create a variety of mild to severe symptoms, from jaw clicking and minor discomfort to sharp pain in your temple, ear, neck, and shoulders.

 - Able to diagnose & treat TMJ issues in-house

 - Can help stop nocturnal teeth grinding & persistent headaches

 - Custom-made splints provide treatment while you sleep

 TMJ Diagnosis & Treatment

 As we touched on above, the most common cause of TMD is stress, but factors such as injury, arthritis, and a misaligned bite can lead to dysfunction in the joint as well.
 If a patient reports or exhibits any symptoms of TMJ disorder, we will perform a number of tests and take X-rays of the joint to figure out the underlying issue.
 From there, we can then recommend the appropriate TMJ treatment plan to provide complete relief.